atenearesearchgroup/llm-evaluator-backend/README.md

 #### Step 1: Build

-A [Dockerfile](https://github.com/atenearesearchgroup/llm-evaluator-backend/blob/master/Dockerfile) is included in the root dir, to generate the needed image to run the backend you need to use the command:
+A [Dockerfile](https://github.com/atenearesearchgroup/llm-evaluator-backend/blob/master/Dockerfile) is included in the root dir, to generate the needed image you will need to use the command:

 ```
 docker build -t hermesanalyzer/backend .
 ```

-This will generate a docker image with the tag `hermesanalyzer/backend`.
+It will have generated a docker image with the tag `hermesanalyzer/backend`.

 #### Step 2: Setup env variables and Run the container

-Copy ``.env.example`` and rename it to ``.env.docker``, and modify the environment variables.
+Copy ``.env.example`` and rename it to ``.env.docker``, then modify the environment variables.
 An example of valid environment file might be:

 ```